kihuni/React-route-demo/README.md

-# This repo demostrates how you can easily use react router to create a simple Router for navagation
+# This repo demostrates how you can easily use react router to create a simple Router for navigational

 Link to the article https://skihuni.hashnode.dev/how-to-create-a-basic-router-for-navigation